pamolloy/docs-spectre-importer/docs/install/configure.md

 You need to know the IP address or website address of your own Firefly III instances.
 In many cases this is simply `http://localhost`, but if you're a fancy user it might be something like `https://finances.example.com` or something similar.

-## Spectre / Salt Edge data
+## Spectre access data

-You can generate an app secret and ID on the Salt Edge website.
+You can generate an app secret and ID on the [Salt Edge website](https://www.saltedge.com/clients/profile/secrets).

 ### Localhost and Docker?
 Be careful!